Nats score 7 in 8th, rally past Brewers 8-5; Harper ejected

 Gio Gonzalez surrendered two runs on five hits and had eight strikeouts for Washington.

+You're going through a gauntlet starting with Harper.
+You're going through some of the best hitters in the game,'' Counsell said. ''We've done a nice job of it for seven times through with them.
+The eighth time, it just didn't happen.''

 Harper finished 1 of 4 and is batting .416 (30 for 72) during his streak.
-The All-Star also reached base safely in his 26th consecutive game, matching his career-best.
+He reached base safely in his 26th consecutive game, matching his career-best.

 Milwaukee recalled Lewis Brinson from Triple-A Colorado Springs, where he was hitting .345 with 10 homers and 43 RBIs.
 He hit .097 in 31 at-bats last month with the Brewers in his only previous major league action.
 He homered on Wednesday night for his first in the majors.